cakephp/docs/en/appendices/3-7-migration-guide.rst

 * ``Cake\ORM\EntityTrait::hasErrors()`` was added.
 This method can be used to check whether or not an entity has errors more efficiently than ``getErrors()`` does.
+* Updating has many association data now respects ``_ids``.
+This makes patching has many associations work the same as creating new entities, and creates consistency with belongs to many associations.

 TestSuite
 ---------